-Ron is Professor Emeritus of Philosophy and a member and former Director of the Center for Philosophy of Science at the University of Minnesota.
-He is a Fellow of The American Association for the Advancement of Science, a long-time member of the editorial board of the journal Philosophy of Science, and a Past President of the Philosophy of Science Association.
-His current research focuses on agent-based accounts of models and scientific representation.
-His latest book Scientific Perspectivism (University of Chicago Press 2006) advocates perspectival realism as a middle ground between what Ron calls objectivist realism and relativism.
+Ron was Professor Emeritus of Philosophy and a member and former Director of the Center for Philosophy of Science at the University of Minnesota.
+He was a Fellow of The American Association for the Advancement of Science, a long-time member of the editorial board of the journal Philosophy of Science, and a Past President of the Philosophy of Science Association.
+Latterly, his research focused on agent-based accounts of models and scientific representation.
+His book, Scientific Perspectivism (University of Chicago Press 2006), advocated perspectival realism as a middle ground between what Ron called objectivist realism and relativism.

 Prof. Bas van Fraassen, Philosophy of Science, Emeritus Princeton University and Distinguished Professor of Philosophy at San Francisco State University

 Bas van Fraassen has made seminal contributions to philosophy of science and has long-standing interests on perspectivalism, scientific representation and realism-antirealism in science.
 His publications include The Scientific Image (Oxford, 1980), Laws and Symmetry (Oxford, 1989), The Empirical Stance (Yale, 2002), and Scientific Representation: Paradoxes of Perspective (Oxford, 2008).